Publishing Assistant

 It is now possible to indicate whether the space before and space after a paragraph style should be applied to consecutive paragraphs using the same style.
 The paragraph style properties dialog now lets you specify the Space Between Paragraphs Using the Same Style.

-In the example layout below for a study Bible, the section introductory paragraph (\ip) is configured with Space After, in order to create white-space between it and the following scripture text.
+) is configured with Space After, in order to create white-space between it and the following scripture text.
 But this does not work as desired if there is more than one introduction paragraph.

 Using the Space Between Paragraphs Using the Same Style the extra white-space between paragraphs can easily be suppressed.